wesnoth/wesnoth/projectfiles/CodeBlocks/README.txt

 8. Change to the Search directories -> Linker tab and choose Add; enter the path to <sdk_root>/lib_tdm_gcc/.

+9. OPTIONAL: By default, CodeBlocks will only run one compiler instance at a time, making the overall build process very slow even with fast hardware.
+    If you have a multi-core processor, you may make better use of its power by increasing the value of the option "Number of processes for parallel builds" in the Build options tab.
+It is recommended to set this to at least the number of CPU cores your system has.

-    Close the settings dialog.
+10. Close the settings dialog.

-9. Choose the Build -> Build workspace option in the CodeBlocks menu.
+11. Choose the Build -> Build workspace option in the CodeBlocks menu.
 Once finished, wesnoth.exe and wesnothd.exe should appear in <wesnoth_root>.

-10. To be able to run your build, copy all *.dll files from the <sdk_root>/dll/ folder to <wesnoth_root> where the *.exe files are.
+12. To be able to run your build, copy all *.dll files from the <sdk_root>/dll/ folder to <wesnoth_root> where the *.exe files are.